mrmurilo75/mrmurilo75.github.io/_projects/curso-dev/class-notes/day-5-and-6.md

 To see the change between two commits we can use `git diff`.

 To push the staged changes to the last commit (ammend it) we can use `git commit --ammend`.
 We can also pass a message argument if we want to change it.

+When using a remote repository, we can send our local changes to it using `git push`.
+If our local branch has changes that conflict with the remote, but that we are sure we want to override, we can use the flag `--force` or the short form `-f`.